 Instructional design (ID) encompasses a wide array of activities to improve human performance, learning, products, processes, and overall return on investments.
 ID includes the use of research, theory, and common sense.
 Instructional designers work closely with organizations and subject matter experts to solve problems, determine needs, improve outcomes, and/or find opportunities through systematic analysis and model-based approaches.
 For example, before producing a learning object, designers will systematically break down the skills, subskills, and entry-level skills of a learning task for analysis to inform design decisions.
 ID includes the full spectrum of analysis, design, development, implementation, and evaluation of a systems approach method.

 The instructional design process utilizes critical thinking, expert knowledge, best practices, and technologies to improve an organization either system-wide or in discrete work units.
 Technology refers to any tool, software or hardware, or process.
 For example, simple writing tasks can be improved with an ergo-dynamic fountain pen, desk, and workstation.
 From this example, even a pen is considered technology.
 It’s the role of the instructional designer to take all matters, including potentially insignificant ones like a writing tool, into consideration when developing a plan of action.

 My Alternative Instructional Design Model

-I developed the Magis Instructional Design Model for online courses with input from the Jesuits at Spring Hill College, as subject matter experts, and my professor, Dr. Davidson-Shivers.
+I developed the Magis Instructional Design Model (Rogers, 2019) for online courses with input from the Jesuits at Spring Hill College, as subject matter experts, and my professor, Dr. Davidson-Shivers.
 It’s unique in that it addresses religion, spirituality, and social justice in addition to intellectual growth.
 It’s inclusive of service to others.
 According to one theology professor, Jesuit educators try to focus instructional activities on experiential learning to engender the cycle of experience leading to reflection and further action.
 This is based on the dynamics of Ignatius’ Spiritual Exercises.
 Additionally, Jesuit school educators include techniques for reflection within their units of study in order to challenge students to serve others (Korth, 1993).
 Further action and service to others for the “Kingdom of God”.
 The following iterative steps are the framework of the Magis ID model for distance education, which is inclusive of the Ignatian pedagogical layers to develop learners into caring leaders.